bergano65/azure-docs.ru-ru/articles/azure-functions/functions-bindings-storage-blob.md

 # <a name="pythontabpython"></a>[Python](#tab/python)

-Метаданные недоступны в Python.
+Metadata is not available in Python.

 # <a name="javatabjava"></a>[Java](#tab/java)

-Метаданные недоступны в Java.
+Metadata is not available in Java.

 ---